WWE News: Legend Admits He Is Returning At ‘WrestleMania 33’

 This was originally mentioned earlier in the week when news broke that Jim Ross had worked out a new deal with the WWE.
 However, when Jim Ross appeared at his one-man show yesterday in Orlando, he refused to admit that the rumors were true.

-That has changed and it appears that the WWE wanted to save this WrestleMania announcement for an official press appearance – this one at ESPN.
+That has changed and it appears that the WWE wanted to save this WrestleMania announcement for an official press appearance, this one at ESPN.
 Jim Ross said in the interview that he believes that this will be a good experience for him.

 “I want to believe and I have no reason not believe that it’s going to feel good.
 I have seen my friends here and they’re my extended family.
 I spent 21 years with that company.”

-Jim Ross talked in the interview about how his wife Jan helped play a large role in the success of the WWE, both as his partner when he was working as the head of talent relations and signing names like Brock Lesnar as well as the two of them helping the WWE fight through their financial problems back in the 90s.
+Jim Ross talked in the interview about how his wife, Jan, helped play a large role in the success of the WWE, both as his partner when he was working as the head of talent relations, and signing names like Brock Lesnar, as well as the two of them helping the WWE fight through their financial problems back in the ’90s.

 Jim Ross said that she wanted to see him walk out one more time at a WrestleMania, and they had planned to attend the WWE Hall of Fame together as well.
 He said Jan was ready to buy some new clothes for the Hall of Fame and hear the fans reaction when Jim Ross came out.